Sand Island Petroglyph Panel | Bluff

 Getting There

 Travel west out of Bluff Utah about 3 miles on state highway 191.
 At mile post 22.1, turn south into the well signed Sand Island Campground.
-The panel is signed and easy to spot along the cliff band on the north side of the camp ground.
+Follow the road down to the campground where it splits.
+Right goes to the west panel and is signed.
+Straight goes to the boat ramp, and left goes past the ranger buildings and to a trailhead for the hiking trail.

-Note: No fee is required if just visiting the panel.
+Note: From my understanding, no fee is required if just visiting the panels.

 Route